211129-Enterprise/demos/4-servlets-devops/project-1/README.md

 <br>

 ## Presentation
-- [ ] Finalized version of framework must be pushed to your team repository within this organization by the presentation date (Sept.
+- [ ] Finalized version of framework must be pushed to your repository within this organization by the presentation date (Sept.
 27th, 2021)
 - [ ] 10-15 minute live demonstration of the implemented features using a **demo application** to showcase the ORM's functionality
 - *You will be presenting ***Monday Jan.
 10th, 2022***